pepegar/pepegar.github.io/_posts/2016-09-20-applicative-style-programming.md

 <!-- markdown-toc end -->

-I want to explore the Applicative functor, more than a functor and less than a monad.
-The reason to use it is that, by being less powerful, it can be applied in more situations.

-This post is a companion to the talk I gave at [HaskellMAD][HaskellMAD], you can find the slides of the [talk here][talk].

 Applicatives or _Idioms_, as they were named back then, were introduced in 2008, in a [Functional Pearl][functional pearls] named [_Idioms: applicative